 Celebrating over 60 years of military support

 The Fort Worth Airpower Council (FWAPC) dates back to 1958 when General Curtis LeMay and Frank Kent, a local businessman, started the FWAPC supporting Carswell Air Force Base in Fort Worth, Texas.

 The FWAPC developed over the years as a 200-member organization and in 1999 the Fort Worth Air Power Council created the Fort Worth Airpower Foundation, a 501 (c)(3) non-profit foundation to raise money in support of our military troops and their families.

 WHAT WE DO

 FWAPC goals focus on being an organization through which its members and their families provide strong support for a powerful United States Airpower in the defense of our Nation.
 In so doing, the organization shall not engage in partisan politics nor will it directly or indirectly support or endorse any political party or candidate for public office.

 All Americans need to recognize that the families of our military brothers and sisters make huge sacrifices here at home, while their loved ones put their lives in harm’s way serving our great nation and the cause of freedom.
-Thousands of North Texas soldiers, sailors, airmen, Marines, and members of the National Guard serve their country and are called to active duty for multiple tours overseas.
+Thousands of North Texas Soldiers, Sailors, Airmen, and Marines serve their country and are called to duty for multiple tours away from home.
 This places a heavy strain on families and could adversely affect troop morale.

 HOW WE DO IT